Jeff-Gau/demo/README.md

 # demo
-Chapter 15 from Happy Git and GitHub for the useR
+Chapter 15 from Happy Git and GitHub for the useR.
 This is a line from RStudio.
+Line added from GitHub.